turbot/steampipe-plugin-azure/docs/index.md

 }
 ```

-### Client Certificate Credentials: Azure AD Application ID and X.509 Certificate.
+### Client Certificate Credentials

+You may specify the tenant ID, subscription ID, client ID, certificate path, and certificate password to authenticate:

-- `tenant_id`: Specifies the Tenant to which to authenticate.
+- `tenant_id`: Specify the tenant to authenticate with.
+- `subscription_id`: Specify the subscription to query.
-- `client_id`: Specifies the app client ID to use.
+- `client_id`: Specify the app client ID to use.
-- `certificate_path`: Specifies the certificate Path to use.
+- `certificate_path`: Specify the certificate path to use.
-- `certificate_password`: Specifies the certificate password to use.
+- `certificate_password`: Specify the certificate password to use.
-- `subscription_id`: Specifies the subscription to connect to/

 ```hcl
 connection "azure_via_sp_cert" {